 For instance, Hubspot offers its own CRM and an SEP, called Hubspot Sales Hub.
 These tools have a reputation for ease of use, and many reviewers report that they’re well suited for startups and small businesses.

-And for those teams who are avid Salesforce fans, and aren’t interested in using third-party apps, Salesforce has its own sales engagement functionality within Sales Cloud.
-However, keep in mind that Salesforce is not a leader in sales engagement; this is a secondary feature, not their bread and butter.
+And for those teams who are avid Salesforce fans, and aren’t interested in using third-party apps, Salesforce has its own sales execution functionality within Sales Cloud.
+However, keep in mind that Salesforce is not a leader in sales execution; this is a secondary feature, not their bread and butter.

-G2 compiled and compared reviews for Salesforce’s Sales Engagement tool and Outreach, and Outreach pulled ahead.
+G2 compiled and compared reviews for Salesforce’s Sales Execution tool and Outreach, and Outreach pulled ahead.
 Nonetheless, for teams who don’t want to leave Salesforce, this option is worth investigating.